-Aniela Dylus, professor of humanities, ethicist, economist, and political science specialist; member of the Science Ethics Committee operating under the Presidium of the Polish Academy of Sciences, Director of the Political Sciences Institute of the Cardinal Stefan Wyszyński University from 2008 to 2012.
+Aniela Dylus, professor of humanities, ethicist, economist, and political science specialist; member of the Science Ethics Committee operating under the Presidium of the Polish Academy of Sciences, Director of the Institute of Political Sciences of the Cardinal Stefan Wyszyński University from 2008 to 2012.
 She conducts research on relations between religion and economy, and between religion and politics, in addition to the major themes of ethics and economic policy.
 She has authored, among other works: Politics in Perspective of Ethics and Religion (Warsaw, 2016), Economy in Perspective of Ethics and Religion (Warsaw, 2016), and Reflections on the Ethics of Globalization (Wrocław, 2015).

-Rev. Piotr Mazurkiewicz, professor of humanities, theologian, and specialist in political science; Director of the Department of Political Theory and Philosophy, Institute of Political Science, Cardinal Stefan Wyszyński University, General Secretary of COMECE for 2008-2012.
+Rev. Piotr Mazurkiewicz, professor of humanities, theologian, and specialist in political science; Director of the Department of Political Theory and Philosophy, Institute of Political Science and Public Administartion, Cardinal Stefan Wyszyński University, General Secretary of COMECE for 2008-2012.
 His research focuses on: philosophy and theology of politics, the Catholic social philosophy, and the European integration.
 He has authored, among other works: Europe as a Kinder Surprise (Cracow, 2017), Violence in Politics (Wrocław, 2007), Religion – Identity – Europe (Wrocław, 2005; co-authored by S. Sowiński), and The Church and Democracy (Warszawa 2001).

 Ryszard Michalak, DSc of humanities, historian, and political science specialist; Professor of the Institute of Political Science of the University of Zielona Góra.
 His area of research involves: public policy concerning religious groups, contemporary islamism and islamoscepticism, and the theory of political science of religion.
 He has authored, among other works: Implementation of Religious Principles in Politics (Zielona Góra, 2016), Politics as a Manifestation or Product of Religiosity (Zielona Góra, 2015), and The National Policy on Religious Minorities in Poland in 1945-1989 (Zielona Góra, 2014).